 ChatGPT vs Gemini: Which Should You Actually Use?

 For most everyday tasks, ChatGPT is the better all-around chatbot, while Gemini wins if you use an Android phone or live in Gmail, Docs, and Google Photos.
-Both have solid free tiers; paid plans cost about $20 a month.
-Here's how they compare on email, planning, photos, and phone use.
+Both free tiers are solid, and free ChatGPT now has unlimited text chats, confirmed by OpenAI.
+Paid plans cost about $20 a month.

 You do not need to try every AI chatbot.
 For most people the real decision comes down to two: ChatGPT or Google Gemini.
 Both are free to start, both charge about $20 a month for their main paid plan, and both handle everyday jobs like drafting emails, planning trips, and answering questions about your photos.
 The right pick depends less on benchmarks and more on which phone is in your pocket and which apps already run your life.